 IB students complete assessment tasks in their six chosen subjects in school and take written examinations in May of their final year.
-Unlike A level, you will not sit any examinations in Year 12.
+Unlike A level, you will not sit any examinations in Lower Sixth.

 Each of the six subjects studied is marked out of seven (maximum of 42 points) regardless of whether candidates have studied at Standard or Higher Level.
 Up to three extra points are awarded for the Extended Essay and TOK elements of the IB.

 The diploma is awarded to students who gain at least 24 points, out of a possible total of 45 points.